benyap/exceptional-errors/README.md

   // ...
 }

-// Or define them for your error class MyCustomError extends EError<{ code: number }> {
+// Or define them explicitly for your error class MyCustomError extends EError<{ code: number }> {
   // ...
 }